MrBMueller/playsmf/README.md

 The player generally allows to play across multiple output devices simultaneously.
 Typically devices are chosen by SMF Meta-Event 0x20 (port ID select) at the very beginning of each individual track, but in addition the player also allows switching port IDs while playing at any song position.
 If port-select events are missing, the player uses the default midi output device provided by command line parameter #3.
 In addition SMF Meta-Text-Event 0x9 is supported as well for name based port selection, however it is recommented to use device IDs rather than port names for better across system portability.

-### midi recording
+### midi smf recording
 The player generally supports full live session recording and captures all data across all sources such as smf-, primary- and secondary inputs at once.
 This provides a merged smf output for either further offline processing or manual editing and inspection in any sequencer software.
-The output smf structure is organized in track groups and tracks for each individual data source and their functional split groups.
+The output smf structure is organized in track groups and tracks for each individual data source and their functional data splits.
 This includes the following output tracks:

- - "conductor" track - contains general SMF setup data such as Tempo, KeySig, TimeSig, etc. and Marker Labels for each individual Label transition.
+ - "conductor" track - contains general SMF setup data such as Tempo, Key-Signature, Time-Signature, etc. and Marker Labels for each individual Label transition.
 Together with the primary chord track, you can easily follow chord changes respective their triggered sequence transitions.
  - "SMF*" tracks contain all input SMF data in the same track structure and order as provided by the input SMF
  - "Primary" - contains all remaining events which are not part of the primary key zones below (mainly all non-key channel, SysEx and system or realtime data)
  - "Pri-Var" - variation key zone